philjord/ElderScrollsExplorer/README.md

 ###This is a test bed project

 It is really for building another game on top of but also proves the following:

 The file loaders are working

-- BS; nif, dds, sound
+- BSA; archives of nif, dds, sound

 - ESM; game world